CERTIFICATE III & IV IN COMMERCIAL COOKERY

 - Maintain the quality of perishable items.

-- Food safe handling practices.
+- Learn safe food handling practices.

 - Prepare food to meet special dietary requirements.

 - Implement and monitor environmentally sustainable work practices.

 - Plan menus for many occasions and situations.

 Certificate III & IV in Commercial Cookery & Diploma of Hospitality